iseong83/3d_object_reconstruction/README.md

 ```

 ## Run Inference and Demo Locally
-To run the inference/demo with the trained weights, following command will download and save the model in the `models` directory.
-Note that the weights are only trained ShapeNet chair category and the `freezed_model` directory will be in the `models` directory.
+To run the inference/demo with the trained weights, run following command.
+It will download and save the model in the `models` directory.
+Note that the weights are only trained with the ShapeNet `chair` category.
 ```
 python scripts/download_model.py
 ```